What is a Speech Pathologist?

 - Unclear Speech – when your child’s speech sounds muffled, slushy, unclear.

-- “Acting out” & poor behaviour – when your child cannot express his/her needs with words, they may feel overwhelmed and have tantrums.
+- Behaviour /”Acting out” – when your child cannot express his/her needs with words, they may feel overwhelmed and have tantrums.

-- When it sounds like your child’s speech is disrupted and they cannot “get their words out.”
+- Disrupted Speech / Stuttering – when it sounds like your child’s speech is disrupted and they cannot “get their words out.”

-- Your child is having trouble holding a conversation.
+- Conversation – when your child is having trouble holding a conversation.

-- Difficulty grasping or understanding what they have read.
+- Reading Comprehension – when has difficulty understanding what they read.

-- When your child finds it hard to put their thoughts into words clearly.
+- Expression – when your child finds it hard to put their thoughts & ideas into words clearly.

-- When your child has a hearing impairment.
+- Hearing – when your child has a hearing impairment.

-- Friendship issues – when they miss-read social cues or have low confidence building and maintaining friendships.
+- Friendship issues & social skills – when they miss-read social cues or have low confidence building and maintaining friendships.

-- Exams – we assist with applications for special provisions in exams, such as for the HSC and assist students with study practices.
+- Study / exams – we assist with applications for special provisions in exams, such as for the HSC and assist students with study practices.

 If you, or someone who knows your child, is concerned about your child’s communication, feel free to call us on 0499 150 333.
 We are here to help.